DNXBAN001/Lumko-HS/README.md

 12. Application Page
     - Need to protect the /apply/fill-form route with a middleware so that user can first get through /apply before they can have access to /apply/fill-form
-    - Create the application form
     ## 16 Aug 2024 (02h41)
-    - On the /apply page, make the decision of whther or not the user must be redirected to the /apply/fill-form based on the numbers you got from the DB
+    - On the /apply page, make the decision of whether or not the user must be redirected to the /apply/fill-form based on the numbers you got from the DB

 ##